 For information on entry requirements, visit our Travel Advice pages.

-- Ministry of Interior Passports and Airport Security Department
+- the Ministry of Interior’s Immigration Department

 The British Embassy Doha cannot issue exit permits for British passport holders under any circumstances, this must be done through the employer and the Ministry of Interior.